The Real People Behind 10 Fashion Houses

 Dior was founded by Christian Dior, whose parents desperately wanted him to attend school to study politics.
 He appeased them at the Ecole des Sciences Politiques from 1920 to 1925, but he didn't give up his fashion dream: He sold his sketches for 10 cents each on the street.

 A couple of years after he graduated, though, his family lost their fortune and he was free to pursue whatever he wanted—which was, of course, clothing.
 After putting in time at a couple of fashion houses in France, Christian opened his own line in 1946 and originally named it Corolle.
-He died in 1957 of a heart attack, but the cause of the heart attack is disputed.
+He died in at age 52 of a heart attack, but the cause has been disputed.
 Some say he choked on a fish bone, which induced the heart attack; those close to him say it was brought on by a particularly vigorous sexual encounter.

 Givenchy was the brainchild of Hubert de Givenchy, who certainly didn't have a hardscrabble childhood like Coco Chanel did, and definitely didn't start small like Gucci and Prada.
-Nope, Hubert was born into French aristocracy—his father was Lucien Taffin de Givenchy, Marquis de Givenchy.
-And creative genes ran in his family: His great grandfather and his great-great grandfather were both designers, creating for the Elysee Palace and the Paris Opera respectively.
+Hubert was born into French aristocracy—his father was Lucien Taffin de Givenchy, Marquis de Givenchy.
+And creative genes ran in his family: His great-grandfather and his great-great-grandfather were both designers, creating for the Elysee Palace and the Paris Opera, respectively.

 After seeing the 1937 World's Fair in Paris, Hubert (then 10) decided that he wanted to go into the field of fashion.
-He was just 18 when he started designing for family friend Jacques Fath, and after spending some time with Elsa Schiaparelli, he opened up his own House of Givenchy in 1952.
+He was just 18 when he started designing for family friend Jacques Fath, and after spending some time with designer Elsa Schiaparelli, he opened up his own House of Givenchy in 1952.
 He was only 25, but because of his connections and his innovative designs, age didn't matter.
-He met Audrey Hepburn in 1953 and loved her so much that he designed almost all of her movie wardrobe from then on.
-Count Hubert James Marcel Taffin de Givenchy retired from fashion in 1995.
+He met Audrey Hepburn in 1953 and they hit it off so well that he designed almost all of her movie wardrobe from then on.
+Givenchy retired from fashion in 1995.

 8. Yves Saint Laurent